Ashu-hub/All-About-Java/InterviewQuestionsJAVA.md

 	Object is superclass of all objects and can represent any user defined object.
 Since all primitives doesn't inherit from "Object" so we can't use it as a generic type.

 **19. What is the difference between Serialization and Externalization.
+	Serialization - To serialize an object means to convert its state to a byte stream so that the byte stream can be reverted back into a copy of the object.
+	Externalization - Externalization in Java is used whenever you need to customize the serialization mechanism.

 	1. Serializable is a marker Interface. while Externalizable is having 2 mehotds called writeExternal(), readExternal()
 	2. Default Serialization will take place for classes implementing Serializable interface, while programmer needs to defined the Serilization process for the classes.
 	3. Serializable uses reflection to construct object and does not require no arg constructor.
-But Externalizable requires public no-arg constructor.
+But Externalizable requires public **no-arg constructor.**

 **20. Discuss Object Serialization with Inheritence in java.

 	Case1: **If superclass is serializable then subclass is automatically serializable.**
 	Case2: **If a superclass is not serializable then subclass can still be serialized :**
+	 Even though superclass doesn’t implements Serializable interface, we can serialize subclass object if subclass itself implements Serializable interface.
 			Serialization: At the time of serialization, if any instance variable is inheriting from non-serializable superclass, then JVM ignores original value of that instance variable and save default value to the file.
-			De- Serialization: At the time of de-serialization, if any non-serializable superclass is present, then JVM will execute instance control flow in the superclass.
+			De-Serialization: At the time of de-serialization, if any non-serializable superclass is present, then JVM will execute instance control flow in the superclass.
 To execute instance control flow in a class, JVM will always invoke default(no-arg) constructor of that class.
 			So every **non-serializable superclass must necessarily contain default constructor,** otherwise we will get runtime-exception.

 	Case3:	**If the superclass is serializable but we don’t want the subclass to be serialized**